Shopping Cart

 -- Leigh Christie

-Many might not realize that until the 1930s in America men were also required to cover their upper bodies at public bathing places or could be arrested or, at very least, hassled and made to feel shamelessly exhibitionistic.
+Many might not realize that until the 1930s in America men were also required to cover upper bodies at public bathing places or they could be arrested -- or, at the very least be hassled and made to feel like shameless exhibitionists.
 Some more progressive-minded states like New York now allow women the same personal freedom to go topfree anywhere a man can.

-A November 3, 2019 posting brought up something the writer hadn't thought about, or had, but then tuned it out: a creek view and easy access:
+A November 3, 2019 posting brought up something the writer hadn't thought about, or had but then tuned it out: creek view and easy access from the upper lot apartments:

 "I've been there twice, about 8 years ago and again last week.
 Nothing has improved.
 I guess it's okay if you don't have great expectations about the accommodations.
 It is a one-star place, more like a hostel than a motel...